fajarnnn/sd-webui-reforge-classic/README.md

 - [X] **[Freedom]** Natively integrate the `SD1` and `SDXL` logics
     - no longer `git` `clone` any repository on fresh install
     - no more random hacks and monkey patches
+- [X] Fix `canvas-zoom-and-pan` built-in extension
+    - no more infinite-resizing bug when using `Send to` buttons
 - [X] Fix memory leak when switching checkpoints
 - [X] Clean up the `ldm_patched` *(**ie.** `comfy`)* folder
 - [X] Remove unused `cmd_args`